“In the beginning, God created….” (Genesis 1:1)

-After exposure to your off-the-wall friends, you must withdraw to your own life and seclude yourself in your own space in order to keep your wits about you, retain your balance, and maintain your own identity.
+After exposure to free-thinkers, you must withdraw to your own life and seclude yourself in your own space in order to keep your wits about you, retain your balance, and maintain your own identity.

 If you want to be a writer, then write.
 Write a great deal.
-Expect that much of what you produce will be unworthy but keep on writing.
-You can decide later which is solid and which can be shredded.
-But at the moment you are writing; it’s all good.
+Expect that much of what you produce will be unworthy but keep writing.
+You can decide later which is great and which can be shredded.
+But at the moment you are writing, it’s all good.

-I wish you could have known Calvin Miller.
-This beloved brother–seminary professor, author of learned volumes for Bible students and ministers, producer of some of the most creative books and articles ever, and a preacher like no one else I’ve ever heard–left us too early just a few years ago.
-He left behind perhaps forty books and a legacy of thousands of seminarians and pastors who were forever changed from having spent time with him.
+I hope you know Calvin Miller.
+This beloved brother–seminary professor, author of learned volumes for Bible students and ministers, author of some of the most creative books and articles ever, and a preacher like no one else I’ve ever heard–left us too early just a few years ago.
+He left behind perhaps forty books and a legacy of thousands of seminarians and pastors who are forever changed from having spent time with him.

 REFLECTIONS ONE MORNING AT FIVE WHILE READING OF AARDVARKS AND ARKS